Dial 7-1-1 to get assistance communicating with standard (voice) telephone users.

 Getting Started: Dial 7-1-1

 7-1-1 is a simple, free, easy-to-remember number to access Florida Relay services.
-The Florida Relay Service, provided through a contract with Sprint, is used to assist communications between people who use text telephones (TTYs) and people who use voice telephones.
+The Florida Relay Service, provided through a contract with T-Mobile, is used to assist communications between people who use text telephones (TTYs) and people who use voice telephones.
 Specially trained operators facilitate communications between the two callers.
 Every call is handled in strict confidence.

 A person who is deaf, hard of hearing, deaf-blind, or speech-disabled uses a TTY to type his/her conversation to the relay operator who then reads the typed conversation to a hearing person.
 The Relay Operator relays the hearing person's spoken words by typing them back to the TTY user.